 Advertising on LinkedIn has never been easier (or more effective).
 You can gain a competitive edge through targeted marketing tactics with LinkedIn advertising solutions.

-Choosing the right type of LinkedIn advertising ads can be difficult, but you will find success if you start with your goals and then build a LinkedIn advertising strategy around your target audience and offerings.
+Choosing the right type of LinkedIn advertising ads can be difficult.
+But you’ll succeed if you start with goals and then build an advertising strategy around your target audience and offerings.

-Take a closer look at LinkedIn advertising options today, and use the above tips to get started advertising your business on the world’s largest professional social network today!
+Take a closer look at LinkedIn advertising options today.
+Use the tips above to start promoting your business on the world’s largest professional social network today!